ilanashaffer/Homework-5/README.md

-Homework 5: Work Day Scheduler
+Homework 5: Workday Planner

 Description:

-This is a 9-5 Work Day Scheduler that saves input and displays a live clock.
+This is a 9-5 Workday Planner that saves input and displays a live clock.
 This was created using HTML, CSS, Javascript, and Moment.js.

 Project files: